Bedford, New Hampshire: Government and politics

 Bedford is part of New Hampshire's 1st congressional district, currently represented by Democrat Chris Pappas.
 Bedford is part of the Executive Council of New Hampshire's 4th district, currently represented by Republican Ted Gatsas.
 In the State Senate, Bedford is part of New Hampshire's 9th State Senate district, currently represented by Republican Denise Ricciardi.
-Bedford is currently represented in the New Hampshire House of Representatives by Ted Gorski, Linda Gould, John Graham, Sue Mullen, Niki Kelsey, and Catherine Rombeau.
+Bedford is currently represented in the New Hampshire House of Representatives by Ted Gorski, Linda Gould, Kristin Noble, Brian Labrie, Loren Foxx, John Schneller, and Catherine Rombeau.

 Bedford has long been a Republican stronghold in New Hampshire, voting for the GOP presidential nominee as far back as records are available.
 In 2020, the Republican winning streak in Bedford was finally broken as Democrat Joe Biden won the town with approximately 51.5% of the vote.
+The Democratic trend continued when Kamala Harris, the Democratic nominee in the 2024 United States presidential election, won the town with just under 51% of the vote.

 Bedford was one of only four towns in New Hampshire where Democrats backed Hillary Rodham Clinton when she sought the Democratic nomination for president in both 2008 and 2016.